AndreyDodonov-EH/netilion-all/docs/InstrumentationApi.md

 Get all possible statuses of the specified instrumentation

 Returns a list of all possible instrumentation statuses for the specified instrument.
 You can apply the query parameters listed below to get a filtered list.
 Parameters supporting translation: &#x60;&#x60;&#x60;name, description&#x60;&#x60;&#x60;.
-To get a translations set Accept-Language.
+To get a translation set Accept-Language.

 ### Example
 ```javascript